Models of fairness in federated learning: Proportional fairness

 \end{proof}

-Table \ref{tab:realmotivate2} also illustrates the bound derived in Theorem \ref{thrm:egalbound}.
+Note that Table \ref{tab:realmotivate2} also illustrates the bound derived in Theorem \ref{thrm:egalbound}.
 Given that the error/bias ratio here is $\frac{\mue}{\var} = \frac{10}{1} = 10$, the $2 c + 1$ bound scales with the size of the largest player, in multiples of 10.
 The bound in the fifth column is always strictly greater than the ratio in the third column, illustrating the result from Theorem \ref{thrm:egalbound}.

-The result of Lemma \ref{lem:grandcanviolateprop} is to show that, in general, a federating coalition might experience error that is sub or super-proportional.
-Next, Theorem \ref{thrm:propstab} gives conditions for when sub-proportionality is guaranteed: specifically, whenever the coalition is individually rational.
+Next, Theorem \ref{thrm:propstab} gives conditions for when $\alpha \leq 1$ is guaranteed for vanilla federation: specifically, whenever the coalition is individually rational.
 A coalition $\col$ is \emph{individually rational} if each player in the coalition prefers being in $\col$ to doing local learning.
+Individual rationally is already a key goal of federated learning, indicating that many model-sharing scenarios might already achieve it \cite{cho2022federate}.